2017 Mt Lemmon Gravel Grinder

 September 23, 2017

 The following videos were created by enthusiastic supporters of the Grinder.
 Thanks so much to Damion Alexander (top) and Brad Holt (bottom) for taking their time to spread the word through these awesome images!

 Created by Damion Alexander

 About the Gravel Grinder:

-Breaking News: American Bunnyhop is upping the ante and making history by adding a 60 mile course to the Mt Lemmon Gravel Grinder.
-This new course challenges the Grinder competitors to race to the top up the steep and narrow ’backside’ route known as the Mt Lemmon Control Road.
+American Bunnyhop is upping the ante and making history by adding a 60 mile course to the Mt Lemmon Gravel Grinder.
+This new course challenges the Grinder competitors to race to the top, up the steep and narrow ’backside’ route known as the Mt Lemmon Control Road.
 This will be the first organized event utilizing this historic road in its almost 100 year history!

-The 2nd Annual Mt Lemmon Gravel Grinder is scheduled for Saturday, September 23rd and features one of southern Arizona's most historic gravel roads located on the “back side” northern slopes of the Santa Catalina Mountains connecting the rural town of Oracle to the Village of Summerhaven, Mt Lemmon.
+The second Annual Mt Lemmon Gravel Grinder is scheduled for Saturday, September 23rd and features one of southern Arizona's most historic gravel roads.
+It is located on the “back side” northern slopes of the Santa Catalina Mountains connecting the rural town of Oracle to the Village of Summerhaven, Mt Lemmon.

 American Bunnyhop invites you to round up your posse of family and friends and enjoy the beauty and charm of Oracle.
 Spend the weekend with us!

 Mount Lemmon with a summit elevation of 9,159 feet (2,792 meters) is the highest point in the Santa Catalina Mountains.
 It is located in the Coronado National Forest north of Tucson, Arizona.
 Mount Lemmon was named for botanist Sara Plummer Lemmon, who trekked to the top of the mountain with her husband and E.O.
 Stratton, a local rancher, by horse and foot in 1881.
 Also known as a sky island, the reference comes from the analogy of these mountains being like islands of forest in a sea of desert.